aptech/docs/docs/cc/programming.rst

 :doc:`../error`                   Creates user-defined error code.
 :doc:`../errorlog`                Sends an error message to screen and log file.
 :doc:`../errorlogat`              Sends an error message with the line number of the error report to the screen and log file.
-:doc:`../#linesoff`               Omits line number and file name records from program.
-:doc:`../#lineson`                Includes line number and file name records in program.
+:doc:`../linesonlinesoff`         Includes or omits line number and file name records from program.
 :doc:`../scalerr`                 Tests for a scalar error code.
 :doc:`../trace`                   Traces program execution for debugging.
 :doc:`../trap`                    Controls trapping of program errors.